Nexus Satellite Provision

 Key Stage 2 base

-1 small group or individual work room
+1 small group, individual, or therapy work room

 Meeting and Admin Room

 The satellite provision is staffed with Nexus staff who have relevant experience in teaching pupils with special needs.

 Children attending The Satellite have access to universal, targeted and specialist level interventions delivered within the provision supported by an enhanced Occupational Therapy and Speech and Language Therapy service provided by NHS therapists based in the satellite.

 Each child attending would initially be offered an assessment package to establish the level of bespoke therapy provision required in this provision context.
 There will be a range of defined interventions offered to address EHCP requirements.

 Therapists work collaboratively with highly skilled Nexus teachers and support staff to ensure pupils communication and sensory processing needs are integrated throughout the day within curriculum delivery plans.